 The Sony Xperia Tablet Z has one of the brightest and most vibrant screens available in a mobile POS solution.
 This makes it an ideal choice for businesses taking place in areas with a lot of natural light, especially outdoors at festivals, fairs, and other events, as the sun can make it difficult to see the screens on many tablets.
-It also has a water-resistant design that allows it to be used in the rain; great for those times when the weather changes unexpectedly.
+It also has a water-resistant design that allows you to use it in the rain.
+That’s great for those times when the weather changes unexpectedly.

 The Qualcomm Snapdragon S4 1.5 GHz processor with integrated LTE and 64-bit Octa-core CPU gives this tablet the power to process complicated orders and connect to remote inventory systems quickly and easily.
 Available in 16 GB and 32 GB versions, it also features an SD card slot that can expand the memory up to another 64 GB